DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ```
 with `name` now used as the index.

 We did something else here that's important:  We assigned the result back to `df`.
 That keeps what we've done in the dataframe `df`.
-Without this, `df` would remain unchanged with a counter as its index.
+If we hadn't done this, `df` would remain unchanged with a counter as its index and our effort to set the index would be lost.

 **Exercise.** Set `name` as the index as just described.
 Use the `index` method to extract it and verify that `name` is, in fact, the index.